About the Author

 Having taught at universities in Massachusetts, North Carolina, Texas and, Tennessee, Joy now focuses primarily on writing—though the occasional class or workshop lures her out of her writing cave.

-Residing just south of Nashville, she and her husband relish getting to share life with their three magnificent kids (the oldest of whom is engaged and the second has launched to college), and their magnificent significant others, as well the family’s ferocious ten-pound Maltipoo.
+Residing just south of Nashville, she and her husband relish getting to share life with their three magnificent young adult kids and their magnificent significant others.
+(Which means, yep, the picture above is outdated, but we continue to love the coast of Maine, and we remain fierce Red Sox fans.

 With friends and fellow readers, Joy values the chances to think about stories—in great literature, in contemporary novels, in sacred texts, in creative writing workshops—and consider how stories challenge, disturb, inspire and change the way we see the world.